flancian/manimeme/README.md

-# Manimeme is a meme/slides generator based on manim
+# Manimeme is a meme generator based on manim

 Dedicated to the benefit of all beings :)

+Alternatively can be seen as just a slide generator, although I intend to use it first to generate some memes.

 ## Install